Research Experiences for Undergraduates

 Sample Research Projects:

-Please follow this link to see a summary of Summer 2022 REU projects (to be updated in December 2022).
+Please follow this link to see a summary of Summer 2024 REU projects.

 This material is based upon work supported by the National Science Foundation under Grant No. PHY-2150531.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.